UoB-COMSM0166/2026-group-27/README.md

 Aligning the rendering layer and the game-logic layer through a shared notion of visibility proved the cleanest way to keep both systems honest.
 The single `createGraphics` buffer pattern is also cheap enough that it could be extended with additional transparent holes per active torch or lamp without architectural change—each extra light source is a one-line `fogLayer.circle()` call inside the erase block.
 Future work could generalise this into directional cones (flashlights), fog-piercing consumables sold in the shop, or stealth mechanics that only register the player once the player enters an enemy's visibility window.
 Exposing the visibility radius as a named constant rather than a magic number has already made it trivial to tune playtest balance without grep-hunting through subsystems.

+## 5.2 Final Boss Behaviour and Combat System (shorter version - need to add code)

+Another difficulty we faced was making the final boss in level 3 more challenging than the regular enemies, which simply move around the maze and are easy to avoid.
+If the final boss behaved the same way, this would feel underwhelming for the player.
+Hence, the boss was designed to actively follow and attack the player while still using the existing systems in the game.

+To address this, we implemented a distance-based behaviour system.
+The boss calculates its distance from the player and changes its behaviour depending on how far away the player is, without needing to develop a complex AI system.

+We made two separate conditions for this:

+When the player is far away (distance > 340 px), the boss only moves towards them, creating pressure.

+When the player is within attack range (distance < 340 px), the boss starts attacking the player.
+A timer (1.6 seconds) controls how often the boss shoots, ensuring consistent behaviour across different frame rates.
+When the timer reaches zero, the boss fires three projectiles spread at different angles.
+This makes the attacks harder to dodge, as it covers a larger area compared to a single projectile.

+Additionally, at medium distances (130–340 px), the boss both moves and attacks at the same time, creating the most pressure.
+At very close range (distance < 130 px), the boss stops moving but continues attacking, preventing players from exploiting close proximity.
+Contact damage is also applied when the player touches the boss, making the fight more challenging.

+These features make the boss fight more engaging and challenging.
+The player is forced to constantly move and attack the boss, rather than simply avoiding the enemy.
+This makes the final level feel more intense and rewarding compared to the previous levels.

 ## 5.3 Boss AI: State-Aware Pursuit and Fan-Shot Attack

 ### 5.3.1 Objectives and Motivations